MahboobMMonza/MeshIslandGenerator/README.md

 ### Generator

 To run the generator, go to the `generator` directory, and use `java -jar` to run the product.
-The product takes multiple arguments, each with it's own switch as described below, the name of the file where the generated mesh will be stored as binary.
+The product takes multiple arguments, each with its own switch as described below, the name of the file where the generated mesh will be stored as binary.
 Follow the instructions below.
 ```
 usage: java -jar generator.jar -mt type_arg [option 1] arg1 [option 2] arg2
             ...